 Is it necessary to take out insurance to address the risk of chancel repairs when purchasing a property in Birmingham and the Black Country?

-Unless a prior acquisition of the property took place after 12 October 2013 you could assume that lawyers handling conveyancing in Birmingham and the Black Country to continue to propose a a chancel search and or insurance against a claim.
+Unless a prior purchase of the house completed after 12 October 2013 you may expect conveyancing practitioners delivering conveyancing in Birmingham and the Black Country to remain encouraging a chancel search and or insurance against a claim.

 Due to the encouragement of my in-laws I had a survey completed on a property in Birmingham and the Black Country prior to instructing solicitors.
 I have been informed that there is a flying freehold element to the house.
 Our surveyor advised that some mortgage companies may not issue a mortgage on such a property.

 It varies from the lender to lender.
 Lloyds has different requirements from Nationwide.
 Should you wish to telephone us we can look into this further with the relevant mortgage company.
 If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Birmingham and the Black Country.
 Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Birmingham and the Black Country to see if the conveyancing costs will increase in light of this.

 I need to retain a conveyancing solicitor for residential conveyancing in Birmingham and the Black Country.
 I have stumble upon a site which appears to be the ideal answer If it is possible to get all the legals completed via phone that would be ideal.
 Should I be wary?
 What are the potential pitfalls?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?